Safeguarding Text-to-Image Generation via Inference-Time Prompt-Noise Optimization: Background

 \subsection{Text-to-Image Generation}

-Popular Text-to-Image models such as Stable Diffusion\cite{rombach2022high} leverages classifier-free guidance \cite{ho2022classifier} to achieve high-quality image generation conditioned from text prompts.
+Popular T2I models such as Stable Diffusion \citep{rombach2022high} leverage classifier-free guidance \citep{ho2022classifier} to achieve high-quality image generation conditioned from text prompts.
 Specifically, during training, the denoising prediction network is trained with and without conditioning from the image captions in the dataset.
-Inference is similar to the standard diffusion process, except $\epsilon_{\theta}(\bm{x}_t, t)$ is replaced with where $c$ is the text prompt embedding obtained from a text-encoder, \eg CLIP \cite{radford2021learning}; $\epsilon_{\theta}(\bm{x}_t,t,c)$ is the denoising prediction conditioned on the text prompt embedding $c$; $\epsilon_{\theta}(\bm{x}_t,t)$ is the unconditioned denoising prediction; $\omega$ is the guidance scale, typically ranging from 5 to 15.
-The idea of classifier-free guidance is to drive the image towards the text prompt, and away from other random generations.
+Inference is similar to the standard diffusion process, except $\epsilon_{\theta}(\mathbf{x}_t, t)$ is replaced with

+where $c$ is the text prompt embedding obtained from a text-encoder, e.g. CLIP \citep{radford2021learning}; $\epsilon_{\theta}(\mathbf{x}_t,t,c)$ is the denoising prediction conditioned on the text prompt embedding $c$; $\epsilon_{\theta}(\mathbf{x}_t,t)$ is the unconditioned denoising prediction; $\omega$ is the guidance scale, typically ranging from 5 to 15.
 Incorporating the pre-trained text-encoder and utilizing classifier-free guidance enables the model to generate high-quality images from text prompts without the need for additional classifiers or model fine-tuning.

 Here, we provide an example sampling algorithm (Alg. \ref{alg:DDIM}) with classifier-free guidance and DDIM sampling, which is commonly used in T2I diffusion models.
-For simplicity, we will focus on this DDIM sampling algorithm with classifier-free guidance as the text-to-image generation basis for our optimization framework in the following sections.
+For simplicity, we will focus on DDIM sampling algorithm with classifier-free guidance as the text-to-image generation basis for our optimization framework in the following sections.
 However, our approach can be applied to other sampling techniques such as DDPM as well.